tbadet/teaching/Bioinformatic_tools/Course_6/README.md

 - We'll be using the extensive dataset generated on >1k yeast strains collected from different environments.
 Here is the [link](https://www.nature.com/articles/s41586-018-0030-5) to the study first describing the **genomic dataset** and [here](https://www.cell.com/cell-reports/fulltext/S2211-1247(16)30802-6) the study that describes the **phenotypic variation** in the population.

+$\color{Green}{\textbf{As a starter, have a quick look at those two studies (10 minutes).
+What are the main informations you get from those?}}$

+---

-From the Terminal, you can copy the genotyping (HapMap format) and the phenotyping tables from my Temp folder using:
+- Now that you have a better idea of the kind of data you'll be looking at, from the Terminal you can copy the genotyping (HapMap format) and the phenotyping tables from my Temp folder using:
 ```
 cp -r /legserv/Temp/Thomas/GWAS_dataset /path/where/you/want/to/have/it
 ```